 Familiarise yourself with the commonapp - https://www.commonapp.org/

-This is when the process starts in earnest.
+If you have just decided to apply to the USA, don't worry - there is plenty of time and you have probably done more than you think already.
+However, this is when the process starts in earnest.
 Of course your A Levels will still be your academic priority - they are universities' greatest indicator of your academic abilities, and they are MUCH harder than GCSEs, so give them your all.

 But, you should be keeping up with / building on your community involvement and personal projects and you do have some other stuff to do...